digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

   blob, signed with the respective key at a certain time.

 * **Immutability**.
-The history of all keys is preserved within the same time boundaries as my audit logs such that I can always audit my participant or domain entity logs.
+The history of all keys is preserved within the same time boundaries as my audit logs such that I can always audit my participant or sync domain entity logs.

 * **Evidence**.
 For any data which I receive from the IPS I can get the set of